Timeshift channel: New Zealand

 In New Zealand, Sky Movies 2 was formerly a two-hour delayed timeshift channel of Sky Movies 1 between 2007 and 2013.
 MediaWorks launched an hour-delayed timeshift channel of the TV3 feed with Auckland regional advertising on 30 March 2009.
 In 2012, TVNZ replaced TVNZ 7 with an hour-delayed timeshift channel of the TVNZ 1 feed with Auckland regional advertising.
 In late August 2013, U was also replaced, with an hour-delayed timeshifted version of TV2.
 Mediaworks launched an hour-delayed timeshifted version of Four on 27 June 2014 and replaced it with an hour-delayed timeshifted version of Bravo on 3 July 2016.
 Sky Network Television launched an hour-delayed timeshifted version of Prime on 1 February 2017.

 On 1 July 2019, MediaWorks launched an hour-delayed timeshift version of ThreeLife, replacing The Edge TV which went online only.

 Europe

 Bulgaria

-In Bulgaria, the terrestrial versions of bTV Lady, Ring BG, and Diema Family are shifted by an hour, with the normal versions only available on cable and satellite.
+In Bulgaria, the terrestrial versions of bTV Lady, Ring BG, and Diema Family are shifted by an hour, with the normal versions are only available on cable and satellite.